 Use Omio to search for flights in Europe.
 They’ll give you €10 off your first booking just for signing up 🙂

 Find out more about how to find cheap flights.

 The ferry from Corsica (France) to Sardinia runs on a daily basis.

-To search for all available ferries and compare prices, use the AFerry website.
+Use AFerry to search for all available ferries and compare prices.

 Get on the mailing list